nuuday/github-changelog-action/README.md

 ### Pre-requisites
 Create a workflow .yml file in your repositories .github/workflows directory.
 An example workflow is available below.
 For more information, reference the GitHub Help Documentation for Creating a workflow file.

-Further more you need to have [git-chlog]() configured and have the configuration added to your git repository
+Further more you need to have [git-chlog](https://github.com/git-chglog/git-chglog) configured and have the configuration added to your git repository.

 ### Inputs
  - `next_version`: Next version number